stellar/go/services/horizon/internal/docs/developing.md

 redis-server
 ```

-then, run the all the go tests like so (assuming you are at stellar/go):
+then, run the all the Go monorepo tests like so (assuming you are at stellar/go, or run from stellar/go/services/horizon for just the Horizon subset):

 ```bash
 bash ./support/scripts/run_tests
 ```

-or just run horizon tests like so:
+or run individual Horizon tests like so, providing the expected arguments:

 ```bash
 go test github.com/stellar/go/services/horizon/...